quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part76_8.4_ODE_Algorit.md

 :p What does this code segment do?
 ??x
 This code segment implements the fourth-order Runge-Kutta (RK4) method, which approximates the solution to a given ordinary differential equation (ODE).
-The RK4 method uses multiple evaluations of the function \( f(t, y) \) at different points within a time step to compute an accurate approximation.
+The RK4 method uses multiple evaluations of the function $f(t, y)$ at different points within a time step to compute an accurate approximation.

 ```python
 def rk4(t, yy, h1):